igogorevi4/Zabbix-Extensions/README.md

 # Zabbix-Extensions

-Here scripts and templates are for Zabbix monitoring system hosted on Linux OS Servers
+Here are scripts and templates are for Zabbix monitoring system hosted on Linux OS Servers